-- enter via hospital’s main entrance and proceed towards Zouki cafe
+- Enter via the hospital’s main entrance and proceed towards the cafe and giftshop

-- enter via the Main entrance off David Street
+- enter via the Main entrance on David Street

-- enter the ‘outpatients department’ on you right
+- enter the ‘outpatients department’ on your right

-- make an appointment with sleep specialist to discuss your results four weeks following the sleep study.
+- Make an appointment with your sleep specialist to discuss your results four weeks following the sleep study.

-- provides technical support to patients beginning CPAP therapy and administers the Monash CPAP Program for pensioners
+- The CPAP clinic provides technical support to patients beginning CPAP therapy and administers the Monash CPAP Program for pensioners

-- CPAP clinic is a bulk billing service funded via medicare
+- The CPAP clinic is a bulk billing service funded via Medicare

-- CPAP clinic is conducted Friday mornings, with waiting list of at least four weeks for non-urgent appointments
+- The CPAP clinic is conducted Friday mornings, with a waiting list of at least four weeks for non-urgent appointments

 - To make an appointment call: 9594 2900